wp-plugins/ban-hammer/readme.txt

 = Will you add other spam lists? =

 Sure.
 Or at least I'll try.
 I'm not a genius so I may need help with APIs and the right PHP calls.

+= Does this work on WPMU? =
+Yes, yes it does!